w3c/trace-context/spec/21-http_response_header_format.md

 **Note**: In this case, the `parent-id` was omitted from the response because, being a part of a different trace, it was not necessary for the caller.

-- **Load balancer**.
+### Load Balancer

 When a request passes through a load balancer, the load balancer may wish to defer a sampling decision to its called service.
 In this instance, the called service MAY return a `traceresponse` field indicating its sampling decision.

 Example request and response: